 I can really sound like a jerk quick right here.
 Deciding who to target for best sales results in tough times also means clearly defining who you WILL NOT target.

-When the economy was great the biggest reason sales teams would underperform (IMHO) was failure to laser focus on the highest-probability highest-value targets.
+When the economy is great the biggest reason sales teams would underperform (IMHO) was failure to laser focus on the highest-probability highest-value targets.
 Sales leadership was often content to let their sales teams work a database or leads that were the equivalent of a manure pile which contained a gold nugget or two, rather than jackhammer into a solid boulder of gold easily identified.

 - Avoid “Woulda, coulda, shouda” Deja vu